typestreamio/typestream/docs/docs/concepts/components.md

 - A [gRPC server](#grpc-server).
 It's how you compile and run programs with `TypeStream`.
-- A virtual filesystem.
-It's how `TypeStream` allows you to address data sources with a familiar path-like syntax.
+- A `virtual filesystem`.
+It's how TypeStream allows you to address data sources with a familiar path-like syntax.
 The [FileSystem](filesystem.md) document explains in more details how it works.
-- A data catalog that makes sense of the data schemas.
+- A `data catalog` that makes sense of the data schemas.
 It's how `TypeStream` type checks your programs.
 - A `compiler`.
 The server uses it to compile source code in a generic graph which is then resolved by the resolvers.
-- A `resolver` for each supported [source](/reference/glossary.md#source):
-  - A Kafka Streams application resolver which translates the generic graph into a runnable kafka streams application.
-- A job scheduler.
+- A `scheduler`.
+Streaming data pipelines are mostly long running jobs so the TypeStream scheduler makes sense of the data pipelines (via their assigned runtime, e.g. kafka streams) and schedules them accordingly.
 - `shell` - The official shell like program.
 It's the only official gRPC client at the moment.
-See the [getting started](/getting-started.md) guide for more information.
+See the [getting started](/getting-started.mdx) guide for more information.

 Since there's a lot of moving parts, it's useful to have a diagram that shows